ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Now!"

 Pell moved like water, flowing over Greasy's prone form to snatch keys and shortsword.
 Steel flashed as he freed himself, then tossed the keys to Sim, who caught them without looking up from his quiet prayers.
-Gond snatched the guard's short sword from his belt as he climbed past.
+Pell tossed the short sword to Gond as he climbed past appropriating the guard's dagger for himself.

 "Jord, Wait—" Gond started, but the big man did not wait for his chain to be unlocked.
 Instead he roared and charged upward, chains trailing behind him like anchor rope.
 Shouts erupted from above.

 "Bloody fool!"
 Gond snarled, racing after him to avoid getting pulled down by the chain connecting them.

 The deck exploded into chaos.
 Guards stumbled from their dice games, fumbling for weapons.
 Gond's blade found the gap between one man's ribs before the guard could clear his scabbard.
-The man folded over, hands clutching his throat as he toppled into the rail.
+The man folded over, hands clutching his side as he toppled into the rail.

 "Over the side!"
 Gond shouted over the rising din.

-Pell appeared at his shoulder, his knife work quick and merciless.
+Pell appeared at his shoulder, his dagger work quick and merciless.
 Prisoners poured from below like water through a broken dam, some still trailing chains, all desperate.
 Gond saw Pell and Sim reach the rail and leap over.

 Gond looked around and saw that the shouts had drawn attention.
 Four guards, armed and wary, were approaching from Jord's left.
-Jord, intent on bashing the skull of the guard he held, failed to see death approaching on his left.
+Jord, intent on bashing the skull of the guard he had grabbed, failed to see death approaching.
 Gond butted the big man with his shoulder, moving him just enough that the nearest guard's blow was fouled in the lines, but not before Gond received a sharp blow to his left shoulder.

 "Get overboard!" shouted Gond.